 It’s impossible to deny the quality of countless dishes at Polite Pig.
 The Baby Back Ribs with the polite rub and layla’s sweet bbq sauce are the best at Walt Disney World.
 The Pork Shoulder and Half Chicken are similarly fantastic.
 These are all quite pricey, but the quality is undeniable.
 For cheaper options, the sandwiches do not disappoint.
 Ditto the shareables and market sides.

 Objectively, this is the most competitive category.
-It encompasses the monorail loop resorts, plus the Wilderness (Fort and Lodge).
-Among those restaurants, there’s a slew of Signatures, beloved character dining experiences, and other iconic eateries.
+Although it’s “only” the monorail loop resorts, those hotels are home to several spectacular Signatures, beloved character dining experiences, and other iconic eateries.
 Not to mention Victoria & Albert’s, which is the best restaurant in all of Walt Disney World.

 But the thing is, how many Signature Restaurants are you going to do in one trip?
 Who really is out there shelling out $500+ to dine at Victoria & Albert’s based on the recommendation of some random blogger?
 (I also can’t really recommend Victoria & Albert’s in good conscience anymore, as I would not pay its obscene price myself.)
 Is Chef Mickey’s really a recommendation for friends & family…or enemies?
 We regret nothing.

 With that said, there are some notable snubs.
 The obvious one is ‘Ohana, and even though we both think it’s overrated and overpriced, it’s a good choice for first-timers (it’s still something special in a way that’s hard to define).
-Then there’s Steakhouse 71, Grand Floridian Cafe, Whispering Canyon Cafe…the list goes on.
-A compelling case can be made for almost any table service restaurant on the monorail loop or in the wilderness, in all honesty.
-(I lobbied for P & J’s Southern Takeout at Fort Wilderness, but that pick was vetoed.)
+Then there’s Steakhouse 71, Grand Floridian Cafe, Captain Cook’s, Narcoossee’s…the list goes on.
+A compelling case can be made for almost any on the monorail loop, in all honesty.

 After much deliberation and debate, here are the Magic Kingdom resort area options that we agreed upon…